Spiritual care for all faith traditions.

 CPE is interfaith professional/vocational education for spiritual care/chaplaincy ministry.
 CPE is a graduate-level program that is taught through the practice of pastoral care skills.
 CPE students learn the art and skills of pastoral and spiritual care by providing care to patients, families and staff, and then reflecting on their ministry experiences with a certified CPE Educator and a small group of peers.
 In the United States, the Association for Clinical Pastoral Education (ACPE) is recognized as an accrediting organization for CPE programs by the U.S. Department of Education.
 For general information about CPE, please visit www.acpe.edu.

-The Holy Family Hospital Clinical Pastoral Education Program is accredited for all levels of CPE training.
+The Holy Family Hospital Clinical Pastoral Education Program is accredited by the ACPE for all levels of CPE training.
 The weekly training consists of: clinical time with patients; Verbatim seminars; Didactic sessions; Interpersonal Relations group work; and Individual Supervisory Consultation.
 Participants receive an evaluation and certificate at the completion of each unit.
 Applicants need not be ordained or formally theologically trained to be considered, but preference is given to those with some theological education from an accredited institution.
-Applications are accepted year round for the following programs.
-Inquiries may be directed to the CPE Director: Rev. Edward Frost at [email protected] or 978.687.0151 x2005.
+Applications are accepted year-round.

 Clinical Pastoral Education is designed to help chaplains: